emilyantosch/shc_pr3_vl/SOL2/slides_2/main.typ

 == Where Are We Now?

+#slide[
   - In the introduction, I gave you an overview of the topics for the upcoming lecture.
   - You have also written your first program in Java!

   - Today we'll cover *Imperative Concepts*.
+]

 #slide[
   1. *Imperative Concepts*